 What are the hazards?
-Who might be harmed and how?
-What are you already doing?
-Do you need to do anything else to manage this risk?
-Action by whom?
-Action by when?
+What are you already doing? to do anything Action by when?
 Done Arrangements for monitoring by senior staff

+B l

+la la 1

 You should review your risk assessment if you think it might no longer be valid, e.g. following an accident in the workplace, or if there are any significant changes to the hazards in your workplace, such as new equipment or work activities.